MitchDuke/BESIEGED_STUDIOS_V1/README.md

 ### Media
   - All photos belong to the site owner unless stated otherwise
+  - All Gallery images are taken from my personal collection
   - Home page images generated using OpenAI ChatGPT

 ### Acknowledgements